JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/tutorial.md

 ```
 ## Approximate the Hessian $\nabla^2 f$
 There are at least two ways to approximate $\nabla^2 f$: a classical quasi-Newton approximation (ex: BFGS) and a partitioned quasi-Newton approximation (ex: PBFGS).
-Both methods are presented, and we expose the sparse structure of the partitioned approximation.
+This section presents both methods and exposes the sparse structure of the partitioned variant.
 ### Quasi-Newton approximation of the quadratic (BFGS)
-In the case of the BFGS method, you want to approximate the Hessian from `s = x1 - x0`
+In the case of the BFGS method, we want to approximate the Hessian from `s = x1 - x0`
 ```@example PartitionedStructuresQuadratic
 x1 = [1., 2., 2.]
 s = x1 .- x0